OndroMih-glassfish/OndroMih-glassfish.github.io/README.md

 ## Latest News

+## July 31, 2024 -- Eclipse GlassFish 7.0.16 Available

+With much joy we present you Eclipse GlassFish 7.0.16.

+Download links are available from the [GlassFish Download page](download.md).

+In this summer 2024 release of GlassFish we added several new features.
+Specifically new is an admin command logger, which logs graphical interactions with the admin UI for usage in scripts.
+GlassFish now also allows resource references in persistence.xml, and we added a great new feature where we are creating temporary snapshots of the external application libraries during application startup, so any update of these is not longer system dependent.
+We also did a major refactoring of the aging TLS code and optimized the GJULE logging.

+## May 31, 2024 -- Eclipse GlassFish 7.0.15 Available

+We are very happy to bring you Eclipse GlassFish 7.0.15.

+Download links are available from the [GlassFish Download page](download.md).

+In this release we updated and thoroughly tested a lot of important components, including Exousia (Security), Mojarra (Faces), Jersey (REST) and Yasson/Parsson (JSON).

+Testing has been improved by fixing a number of issues within the tests itself.

+Finally, we fixed a number of errors in the documentation.

+Download links are available from the [GlassFish Download page](download.md).

+## March 31, 2024 -- Eclipse GlassFish 7.0.14 Available

+We are very happy to bring you Eclipse GlassFish 7.0.14.

+Download links are available from the [GlassFish Download page](download.md).

+This release features among others an important NPE fix for the SSHLauncher and is highly recommended for our users who make use of this launcher.

+The thread safety of transactions was improved, and the JDBC connection pool sizing logic was also improved, fixing an annoying bug.

+To maintain future quality of GlassFish, many fixes to the internal TCKs tests were done.

+As a new feature, command completion is now enabled in the OSGi interactive console.

+Download links are available from the [GlassFish Download page](download.md)

+## February 29, 2024 -- Eclipse GlassFish 7.0.13 Available

+We are very happy to bring you Eclipse GlassFish 7.0.13.

+Download links are available from the [GlassFish Download page](download.md).

+In the release for this month we replaced many synchronized blocks by reentrant locks (to accommodate JDK 21 virtual threads).

+We also looked at SSO between clusters, and fixed a long standing bug there.

+A long running investigation into potential resource leaks finally came to a conclusion, and resulted in many fixes throughout the code base.
+The admin console also saw various improvements, specifically with respect to loading.

+Download links are available from the [GlassFish Download page](download.md)

+## January 30, 2024 -- Eclipse GlassFish 7.0.12 Available

+We are very happy to bring you Eclipse GlassFish 7.0.12.

+Download links are available from the [GlassFish Download page](download.md).

+This release we focused on finding and fixing the root cause of several "strange" WebSocket related bugs that we witnessed in the past.
+We also did a similar thing related to several issues with running apps on the default context root, especially where after authentication redirects happened to another URL.

+Furthermore we looked into problems with authentication and SSO in a cluster and did some initial fixes.
+Handling and processing of logging was looked at once again, something we have been improving a lot step by step through various iterations of releases.

+Finally but not least a nasty ConcurrentModificationException was fixed, and a memory leak (via HK2) was solved.

+Download links are available from the [GlassFish Download page](download.md).

+## November 30, 2023 -- Eclipse GlassFish 7.0.11 Available

+We are happy to announce the release of Eclipse GlassFish 7.0.11.

+Download links are available from the [GlassFish Download page](download.md).

+This release sees an important fix where WebSockets would not work at all for applications on the default context root (e.g. https://example.com vs https://example.com/myapp).

+This month we have concentrated on the AdminGUI and fixed an assortment of small but annoying defects in it.
+Various major components were updated, such as Jersey (Jakarta REST), Tyrus (Jakarta WebSockets) and Mojarra (Jakarta Faces).

+To keep the project maintainable and well tested, several tests were added and improved as well.

+Download links are available from the [GlassFish Download page](download.md).

+## October 29, 2023 -- Eclipse GlassFish 7.0.10 Available

+The GlassFish team is very happy to present you another great release of GlassFish.

+Download links are available from the [GlassFish Download page](download.md).

+In this release a 10 months long operation to get an internal dependency to the slf4j-api removed finally got to fruition.
+This involved the intense cooperation of multiple teams, and we're exceptionally happy to have finally been able to do this.

+We also did a lot of work to make our builds repeatable, and we did a ton of refactoring to the internal security packages of GlassFish, making them easier to understand and therefore easier to maintain.
+Any external code depending on these internal packages (such as potentially custom LoginModules/Realms) may have to update (we recommend of course not depending on internal packages and using public APIs).

+As every release, we integrated many component updates, and did a number of smaller fixes.

+Download links are available from the [GlassFish Download page](download.md).

+## September 29, 2023 -- Eclipse GlassFish 7.0.9 Available

+We're happy to present you with the latest GlassFish release.

+Download links are available from the [GlassFish Download page](download.md).

+In this release the modularity of GlassFish is once again increased by moving the Jakarta Authentication implementation code to a new standalone project: [Epicyro](https://github.com/eclipse-ee4j/epicyro).
+We also enabled the GlassFish embedded tests again, which were dormant for a long time.
+Among the many updated components, Exousia was updated specifically to fix a bug with deployments on virtual servers, and the ORB was updated to fix a somewhat obscure bug where a remote EJB returned a JDK defined enum type.

+Download links are available from the [GlassFish Download page](download.md).

 ## August 28, 2023 -- Eclipse GlassFish 7.0.8 Available

 The entire GlassFish team is happy to present you another great GlassFish release.